All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Liver Function Monitoring

 Both statins and tirzepatide can affect liver enzymes, though through different mechanisms.
-Statins can occasionally elevate liver transaminases (ALT and AST), and tirzepatide has been associated with rare cases of liver enzyme elevation in clinical trials .
+Statins can occasionally improve liver transaminases (ALT and AST), and tirzepatide has been associated with rare cases of liver enzyme elevation in clinical trials .

 Your healthcare provider may recommend periodic liver function tests, particularly when: